Bowden cable: Possible contribution by Larkin

 In this narrative a flexible cable brake for cycles was separately 'invented' by George Frederick Larkin, a skilled automobile and motorcycle engineer, who patented his design in 1902.
-He was subsequently recruited by, and worked for E.M.
+He was subsequently recruited by, and worked for, E.M.
 Bowden until 1917 as General Works Manager.

 "George Larkin is known for his invention of the flexible cable brake for cycles, which was patented in 1902.
 The original patent for a similar invention known as the 'Bowden mechanism' was granted to Ernest Monnington Bowden in 1896.
 The following year E.M.
 Bowden's Patents Syndicate Ltd. was formed to market the device but initially the project was a failure because all the company could offer was a flimsy mechanism capable of transmitting comparatively enormous power.
 The Bowden Mechanism was not developed in connection with a cycle brake as there is no record of the cable having been associated with the cycle industry until 1902, when George Larkin's invention was patented."

-"During Larkin's employment with Bassett Motor Syndicate his duties included the assembly of motor cars and motor cycles, and a major difficulty was the assembly of the braking systems which at that time comprised steel rods, not easily adaptable to the contour of the chassis.
+"During Larkin's employment with Bassett Motor Syndicate his duties included the assembly of motor cars and motor cycles, and a major difficulty was the assembly of the braking systems, which at that time comprised steel rods, not easily adaptable to chassis contours.
 He designed a flexible cable brake and approached S.J.
 Withers, Patent Agent, to have the design patented.
 Withers noticed the similarity of Larkin's idea to the Bowden Mechanism and introduced him to the Bowden Syndicate, who agreed to manufacture and market the invention with the proviso that it should be patented jointly in the names of the inventor and themselves.
 Within a few months, Larkin, then aged 23, was engaged as Motor Department Manager with E.M.
 Bowden's Patents Syndicate, and he was appointed General Works Manager on 1 May 1904."